iagerogiannis/road-profile-generator/README.md

 # Road Profile Generator

 This repo provides generation of road profiles (trapezoid hump, circular hump and ISO8608) and exports the results to csv files.
-An example of use of the code lies in `src/main.py`.
+An example of usage of the code lies in `src/main.py`.

 ## Usage